-The Federal Act on the Registration of Cancerous Diseases (Cancer Registration Act – CSA; 818.33) regulates the recording of informative and reliable data about cancer in Switzerland.
+The Federal Act on the Registration of Cancerous Diseases (Cancer Registration Act – CRA; 818.33) regulates the recording of informative and reliable data about cancer in Switzerland.
 It introduces some new aspects such as patient protection, a reporting obligation, the social security number (AHV number) as a personal identifier and standardisation of the data set, registration and data transfer.

 Potential of the Cancer Registration Act

 The potential of the Cancer Registration Act lies on the one hand in the improvement it brings to the data available for observing the development of cancer.
 At the same time these data can be used to develop, implement and review prevention and early detection programmes, to evaluate the quality of care, diagnosis and treatment, and to aid care planning and research.

 Entry into force of the Cancer Registration Act

 Parliament passed the Cancer Registration Act (CRA; SR 818.33) in March 2016.
 The Federal Council approved the associated Ordinance (CRO; SR 818.331) on 11 April 2018.
 The Act and the Ordinance come into force on 1 January 2020.

 Tasks of the Childhood Cancer Registry (Art.
 21, CRA)

 The Childhood Cancer Registry registers the data of patients who develop cancer at a young age (under 20) and evaluates this information.

 - to check whether the Childhood Cancer Registry is responsible for the reported cases of cancer,

 - to supplement, update and register the reported information,